Sasa Linic, Serbia

 - Motto: "The way you think will determine how high you can go."

-Sasa Linic received his Master of Science degree in Natural Resources Management and Ecological Engineering from the University of Natural and Applied Life Sciences, Vienna (BOKU), Austria and the Lincoln University, Canterbury, New Zealand in 2008.
+Sasa Linic received his Master of Science degree in Natural Resources Management and Ecological Engineering from the University of Natural Resources and Life Sciences, Vienna (Universität für Bodenkultur), Austria and the Lincoln University, Canterbury, New Zealand in 2008.

-Since 1998, his career path is blended by various advisory engagements in for-profit and non-profit entities.
-Before his graduation at the University of Natural Resources and Life Sciences, Vienna (BOKU), he joined the Food and Agriculture Organization (FAO) of the UN in Rome, Italy as a project assistant in 2007, working on Clean Development Mechanisms and Climate Change and adaptation measures in Sub-Saharan countries.
-On May 2009 he continued to work for the FAO/IAEA Joint program in Vienna, Austria, examining the ability of agriculture to contribute to the reduction of CO2 emission and to reducing the impact of climate change in impacted regions (East Africa; West Africa; South-East Asia).
+His professional journey, blended with diverse advisory engagements, made him versed in all aspects of sustainability concepts applicable to for-profit and non-profit organisations.
+Before his graduation at the University of Natural Resources and Life Sciences, Vienna (BOKU), he joined the United Nations - Food and Agriculture Organization (FAO) of the United Nations (UN) in Rome, Italy, as a project assistant, working on the impact of Climate Change and adaptation/mitigation measures in Sub-Saharan countries.
+In May 2009 he continued to work for the FAO/International Atomic Energy Agency (IAEA) Joint program in Vienna, Austria, examining the capacity of agriculture to reduce CO2 emission in affected regions (East Africa; West Africa; South-East Asia).

-On July 2013, he joined the IAEA Laboratory in Monaco, developing fund mobilization and management program, on the subject of Ocean Acidification with emphasis on reducing vulnerability of societies and economies in coastal areas, as well as Small Island Developing States (SIDS).
-In 2015, he worked with the Office of the Prime Minister of Serbia and the UNDP in developing nation-wide strategic programs (synchronized with the International Monetary Fund and the World Bank) aiming at revitalizing the country’s economy, attracting foreign direct investments in process of privatization (with emphasis on agriculture and food production sector) and participated in drafting the agenda for joining the European Union.
+In July 2013, he joined the IAEA Laboratory in Monaco, dealing with fund mobilization around the Ocean Acidification phenomenon, with emphasis on decreasing exposure of Small Island Developing States (SIDS).
+In 2015, he joined the partnership between the United Nations Development Program and the Prime Minister’s Office of Serbia and worked on developing nation-wide strategic programs, revitalizing the country’s economy and attracting foreign direct investments (with emphasis on achieving Sustainable Development Goals).

-From mid-2017, he is back to the UN FAO, using his overall experience to work on the developing FAO/GEF portfolio in the People's Republic of China.
-He is responsible for supervising day-to-day operational activities of the Global Environmental Facility (GEF) projects executed by government partners in the People's Republic of China.
-The ultimate objective of FAO/GEF partnership is supporting national partners in mitigating environmental risks caused by climate change and anthropogenic activities towards a sustainable development agenda, with emphasis on large-scale food production.
-One of the priorities is securing the sustainable use of globally important local varieties of crops originated in China through advancement of long-term incentive mechanisms.
-As environmental challenges are interconnected, the program is also addressing biodiversity, forestry, nature conservation, and wetland management, opening thus space for other activities in symbiosis with nature and generating jobs for local residents.
+Since mid-2017, he is back at the UN FAO, using his overall experience to work on developing the FAO/GEF portfolio for the People's Republic of China.
+He is responsible for supervising day-to-day operational activities of the Global Environmental Facility (GEF) projects executed by national partners.
+The ultimate objective of the FAO/GEF partnership is supporting sustainable agriculture and mitigating environmental risks caused by anthropogenic activities.
+As environmental challenges are interconnected, the program is also addressing biodiversity, nature conservation and wetland management, thus opening space for other activities in symbiosis with nature and generating jobs for local residents.